 Complications of Hepatitis C

-Hepatitis C is a chronic infection, it has certain long-term complications.
+Hepatitis C is a chronic infection; it has certain long-term complications.
 About 80% or more patients tend to develop chronic symptoms due to recurring or chronic liver inflammation.
-Many of the HCV infected patients suffer from recurring acute liver inflammation (acute hepatitis).
-About 10% patients develop cirrhosis (scarring) of the liver, leading to diminished liver functions, within early 10 years.
+Many of the HCV-infected patients suffer from recurring acute liver inflammation (acute hepatitis).
+About 10% of patients develop cirrhosis (scarring) of the liver, leading to diminished liver functions, within the early 10 years.
 25% of the patients develop cirrhosis eventually.
 About 5% of those infected may develop liver cancer.

 Broadly, it may be noted that it takes one decade to develop early symptoms, about two decades to have cirrhosis, and above three decades to have cancer of the liver.